-At Lighting Design Studio, we believe that great restaurant lighting design works best when you are not aware of it.
 In a competitive market, it is more important than ever to stand out from the crowd.
-First impressions really do count and good restaurant lighting is crucial to this.
+First impressions really do count and a good restaurant lighting scheme is crucial to this.

 As with most lighting schemes, the balance between ambient, task and accent lighting is key.
 Lighting a canteen or ‘fast food’ outlet requires a very different approach to a fine dining outlet.